DimensionalDrift/Milestone_1-2/README.md

 I felt the current design of the website lacked some of the design elements from the magazine so I tried to include some where I could.
 For example I featured important images inside circular frames and used a handwritten font similar to one in the magazine.
 I also featured circular 'Spot' icons for interactive elements like social media links, further emulating the circular theme of the logo.

 The color pallet for the website is quite simple by request of the client.
 It features 'Spot' red from the logo, white and an off grey color.
-Since that is the case I tried to use colored accents sparingly, Only using 'Spot' red for icons, buttons and interactive element highlights and the grey for secondary content like the footer and the info card on the story page.
+Since that is the case I tried to use colored accents sparingly, Only using 'Spot' red for icons, buttons and interactive elements and the grey for secondary content like the footer and the info card on the story page.

 Photography is an important part of the magazine so I also tried to feature images as large as possible on the site which is the inspiration of the full height 'Hero' image on the home page.